oracle-livelabs/security/database/advanced/database-vault/database-vault.md

     ![DB Vault](./images/dv-006.png "Add EMPLOYEESEARCH_PROD as a realm authorized owner")

+9. Now that the realm is enforced and the only user who is authorized access to the realm is the schema owner **`EMPLOYEESEARCH_PROD`**, re-execute the SQL query to show that `SYS` now receives the **insufficient privileges** error message.

-9. Re-execute the SQL query to show that `SYS` now receives the **insufficient privileges** error message.
+10. Re-execute the SQL query to show that `SYS` now receives the **insufficient privileges** error message.

     ```
     <copy>./dv_query_employee_data.sh</copy>